AyeCode/geodirectory/readme.txt

 5. **Enhance search with advanced filters**.
 Make it easy for users to find accurate results faster (AJAX Loaded) with *listing filters like proximity (premium add-on), rating, reviews, or date*.
 Use the new badge system to *highlight certain listings for their status or value* (e.g., “featured” listings, “new” listings).

 6. **Moderate your listings with ease**.
-Keep things tidy by approving or rejecting submissions and managing listing categories with our easy-to-use back-end tools.
+Keep your business directory tidy by approving or rejecting submissions and managing listing categories with our easy-to-use back-end tools.

 = HOW CAN I USE WORDPRESS BUSINESS DIRECTORY PLUGINS? =

-No matter what kind of business you're in, use our free WordPress directory plugin to turn your WordPress site into a powerful search engine for any domain:
+No matter what kind of business you're in, use our free WordPress business directory plugin to turn your WordPress site into a powerful search engine for any domain:

 * **Events** – GeoDirectory makes a great WordPress event calendar plugin by allowing people to submit listings of upcoming and ongoing events around the city in your directory theme.

 * **Real Estate** – Have a real estate agency or website?
-Use one of the best wordpress directory plugins to showcase your listings of houses, apartments, flats, and more.
-Manage agent profiles, property stats, and display listings with beautiful image galleries.
+Use one of the best wordpress business directory plugins to showcase your listings of houses, apartments, flats, and more.
+Manage agent profiles, and property stats, and display listings with beautiful image galleries.

 * **Classifieds** – Create a marketplace for classified ads with GeoDirectory.
 Allow people to submit ads to sell cars, find a job, or promote a service.